Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: SOC-induced effects in S/F systems: low temperature experiments

 Before establishing out conclusions, however, we have to take into account extrinsic phenomena which could produce similar results.
 The main contender in this regard is the possibility that superconducting vortices (vanadium is a type II superconductor) are being produced by the applied magnetic field, and since the V layer has a very pronounced aspect ratio (very thin compared to its lateral dimensions), this could affect differently to the conductance depending on the direction of the field, which could potentially ``mimic'' the conductance anisotropy.
-In particular, our V films are about 40~nm thick, and a few tens of microns wide, which yields two critical fields: $H_{C2}=3.5$4~kOe for the out-of-plane direction, and $H_{C2}=12$~kOe in plane.
-To rule out this possibility, we performed control experiments that are shown in Figure~\ref{fig:MAAR-vs-H}b, where after an initial IP saturation of 0.3~T we started to measure the zero bias conductance at $H=0$ and then slowly increased the field in the IP or OOP direction.
-These experiments clearly evidence zero bias conductance anisotropy induced by non-volatile IP and OOP magnetization directions below the critical temperature (MAAR$\sim17\%$).
+In particular, our V films are about 40~nm thick and a have a few tens of microns wide, which yields two critical fields: $H_{C2}=3.5$4~kOe for the out-of-plane direction, and $H_{C2}=12$~kOe in plane.
+To rule out this possibility, we performed control experiments that are shown in Figure~\ref{fig:MAAR-vs-H}b, where after an initial saturation of 0.3~T in the required direction (IP or OOP), we started to measure the zero bias conductance at $H=0$ and then slowly increased the field in the IP or OOP direction.
+These experiments clearly verify a zero bias conductance anisotropy induced by the non-volatile IP and OOP magnetization directions below the critical temperature (MAAR$\sim17\%$).
 Interestingly, looking at the $H=0$ data, the zero bias conductance shows that the superconducting gap is stronger in the out-of-plane configuration compared to the in-plane one.
 This is exactly the opposite to what we would observe if this difference was caused by superconducting vortices, since they would diminish the superconducting gap, \emph{increasing} the conductance~\cite{Martinez2020}.

-To complete this picture, Figure~\ref{fig:MAAR-vs-H}e,f depict the zero bias conductance during an IP (0\degree) to OOP (90\degree) magnetization rotation, where the phenomenological model that was used to understand the results is also pictured with solid lines.
-The reasonable fit allowed us to establish with more certainty Rashba SOC as the main contributor to the MAAR\cite{Martinez2020}.
+To complete this picture, Figure~\ref{fig:MAAR-vs-H}e,f depict the zero bias conductance during an IP (0\degree) to OOP (90\degree) magnetization rotation, where the phenomenological model that was used to understand the results is also shown with solid lines.
+The reasonable fit allowed us to establish with greater certainty Rashba SOC as the main contributor to the MAAR\cite{Martinez2020}.